mackenzie-remote/hugoblog/content/blog/2024/06/story-time-job-05-p2-managed-security-provider/index.md

 The knowledge made me make the crazy decision back in 2012 to register my own domain and run my own email server... and I still do - 12 years and counting!

 Thank you, short-sighted *Managing Director*! :tada:

+There were lots of stories from this job..
+[See Part 3](/blog/2024/06/story-time-job-05-p3-managed-security-provider/)